-Although upper back pain and thoracic pain are not very common spinal disorders, they tend to result in significant discomfort and pain.
+Although upper back pain and thoracic pain are not very common spinal disorders, they tend to result in significant discomfort and pain and treatments with pain specialist are necessary.
 Thoracic pain may be caused by internal organ pathology (lung cancer, esophageal disorders, heart disorders), referral pain (cardiac angina, muscular irritation (myofascial pain), joint dysfunction of thoracic cage and upper back, pain from herniated or degenerated disk, nerve pain (intercostal neuralgia, herpes pain from osteoporotic vertebra body collapse.

 Abdominal pain is usually caused by disease of internal organs of the abdominal cavity and is treated by a gastroenterologist or surgeon.
 Pain management is offered to patients who suffer from advanced cancer of internal organs (especially pancreatic cancer) or other chronic conditions (chronic pancreatitis, abdominal angina).
 Most of the time, treatment is very successful.